Finance

 Young, tech-savvy Filipinos are among the fastest-growing groups of crypto investors in Southeast Asia.
 Many began with small investments in Bitcoin or Ethereum through mobile apps, taking advantage of easy access and low transaction fees.

 Crypto continues to revolutionize the remittance landscape in the Philippines, offering cheaper transfers and faster processing.
-It’s estimated that up to 20% of OFW families have used blockchain-based services for sending money home at least once.
+A growing portion of OFW households have begun using blockchain-based services for sending money home, attracted by faster settlement times and lower transfer costs.

 Regulation remains one of the most significant chapters in the history of cryptocurrency in the Philippines.